The best DNS servers provide another way to connect online, offering a faster and safer surfing experience than through

 There's no arguing about Quad9's performance, though.
 DNSPerf currently rates it seven out of ten for average worldwide query times, lagging behind Cloudflare and OpenDNS, but effortlessly outpacing contenders like Comodo.

-Drilling down into the detail reveals some variations in speed - Quad9 is on the fifth place for North American queries - but overall the service still delivers better performance than most.
+Drilling down into the detail reveals some variations in speed - Quad9 is in eighth place for North American queries - but overall the service still delivers better performance than most.

 Setup guidance is a little limited, with tutorials for the latest versions of Windows and macOS only.
 They're well presented, though, and it's not difficult to figure out what you need to do.

 6. Verisign DNS

 Primary, secondary DNS servers: 22.214.171.124 and 126.96.36.199

 Verisign was founded in 1995 and through the years offered various services, including several security services, like managed DNS.